 (f) How is personal information used?

-Personal information is used by Estate Baron for the purpose of conducting our business and providing products and services requested by you.
+Personal information is used by Konkrete for the purpose of conducting our business and providing products and services requested by you.
 Our policy is to use personal information for the primary purpose for which it was collected or for a secondary related purpose where you would reasonably expect us to use or disclose the personal information for that secondary purpose.
 We will only disclose sensitive information for a secondary purpose where the secondary purpose is directly related to the primary purpose.

 In general, our uses of personal information include, but are not limited to: